google-deepmind/mujoco/doc/APIreference/functions.rst

 OpenGL rendering
 ^^^^^^^^^^^^^^^^

 These functions expose the OpenGL renderer.
-See :ref:`simulate.cc <saSimulate>` for an illustration of how to use these functions.
+See :ref:`simulate<saSimulate>` for an illustration of how to use these functions.

 .. _mjr_defaultContext: